Wednesday, 13 September 2023

 The Taiping Rebellion: What the British Museum's Hidden Century exhibition leaves out

-British Museum: Complete Map of All Under Heaven Unified by the Great Qing, China
+British Museum: posseses the Complete Map of All Under Heaven Unified by the Great Qing, China

 What the Guardian's review of the British Museum's Hidden Century exhibition doesn't tell you about the Taiping Rebellion